pcanz/pPEG/docs/pPEG.md

 3. Easy to implement in any programming language.

-The focus is on simplicity and ease of use, but the performance of a pPEG parser can compete with parser code generators such as ANTLR.
+The focus is on simplicity and ease of use, but the performance of a pPEG parser can compete with parser code generators such as [ANTLR].

 The grammar source language is a text string in the host programming language, and the parse tree output is a simple list structure, a subset of JSON.